Skip to content

 Students who do not wish to bring a complaint to the University’s conduct system may attempt to resolve the matter informally with the assistance of a member of the Dean of Students staff, a faculty member, a counselor, a peer, or a member of the University Police Department.

-Any member of the Clark community may initiate the University’s conduct process.
-For this to occur, a formal complaint must be submitted to the Office of Community Standards in writing, alleging that a student was responsible for one or more specific violations of the Student Code of Conduct.
-Community members submitting a complaint should also include the names of any members who witnessed the alleged events so that they can be contacted, at the discretion of OCS staff, to submit personal statements.
-The University may, at its discretion, initiate the University’s conduct process on its behalf or on behalf of other persons based on the information that is shared.
+Any member of the Clark community may file a written report with OCS alleging that a student or a student group or organization violated one or more specific policies of the Student Code of Conduct.
+Clark community members submitting a report should also include the names of any witnesses to the alleged conduct so they can be contacted, at the discretion of OCS, to submit personal statements or participate in the conduct process.
+OCS may, at its discretion, initiate the University’s conduct process based on the information shared in any report.

 • The date and time of the alleged incident

-• The charges being brought against the student
+• The conduct charges being brought against the student under the Code

-• The date and time for the meeting
+• The date and time for an initial meeting with an OCS staff member or their designee

 Preliminary Meeting